OrchardCMS/OrchardCore/src/docs/guides/password-configuration/README.md

 The password restrictions are set with the settings configured in ASP.NET Identity.
 Those options are used to define the required password strength when a user password is set.
-You can configure these requirements in order to specify properties like the minimal password length or if the process is expecting digits, uppercase or non alphanumeric caracters.
+You can configure these requirements in order to specify properties like the minimal password length or if the process is expecting digits, uppercase or non alphanumeric characters.

 ## Configure password settings in ConfigureServices